GeneralBots/botbook/src/appendix-external-services/llm-providers.md

 ### Common Issues

 **API Key Invalid**
-- Verify key is correct and not expired
+- Verify key is stored correctly in Vault
 - Check if key has required permissions
-- Ensure billing is active
+- Ensure billing is active on provider account

 **Model Not Found**
 - Check model name spelling